NIDRA v0.2.3 - super simple sleep scoring

 pip install .

-The GUI provides an intuitive, point-and-click way to score sleep recordings.
-The easiest way to launch the GUI is by running the standalone executable.
-If you installed NIDRA as a package, you can launch it by opening your terminal and running the command: nidra
+The GUI provides an intuitive, point-and-click option to score sleep recordings.
+The easiest way to launch the GUI is by downloading and starting the self-extracting archive (see above).
+Or, if you installed NIDRA as a Python package, you can launch it by opening your terminal or cmd and running the command: nidra

 Screenshot of the NIDRA GUI